Skip to content

 Female leadership at Project Chimps looking at the camera

 Deanna is an experienced administrator who works to ensure Project Chimps has capable, diverse, well-trained, forward-looking, and adaptable workforce and volunteer corps.
-As Project Chimps’ Manager of Administration, she oversees human resources, staff recruitment and retention, compliance, accounting, donations administration, merchandise, and volunteer management.
+As Project Chimps’ Director of Operations, she oversees human resources, staff recruitment and retention, compliance, accounting, donations administration, merchandise, and volunteer management.
 Deanna has more than two decades of experience as a human resources manager and is leading our effort to create a culture of excellence for staff and volunteers, as envisioned in our Strategic Plan.
 Deanna is a world traveler who previously served as human resources manager for the U.S. Consulate in Frankfort, Germany.
 There, she was responsible for human resources and payroll for 65 employees including recruiting, employee relations, compensation and HR legal compliance under both US and German employment regulations.

 Find out more about our Administration Program!